 10 Tips for Avoiding Yellowing Leaves in Monstera

-If the plants’ substrate is watered excessively, you can count on yellow monstera leaves.
+You can count on yellow monstera leaves if the plants’ substrate is watered excessively.
 Your goal is to keep the underlying parts of the potting mixture slightly moist but not soaked.
 Always wait until the top couple of inches of the potting soil dries before watering thoroughly.

 Use the soak and dry method of watering for Monstera.
 Pour water through the substrate until it flows freely through the drainage holes in the bottom of the container.

-If you have a saucer under the container, be sure to empty it of excess water.
-Failure to do so will cause root rot, yellowing leaves, and subsequently the death of your plant.
+If you have a saucer under the container, empty it of excess water.
+Failure to do so will cause root rot, yellowing leaves on monstera, and your plant’s death.

-Never allow the substrate to become completely dry, as this will cause stress and yellowing leaves.
+Never allow the substrate to become completely dry, as this will cause stress and yellowing of leaves.

 Don’t fertilize during the late autumn and winter months.